How Is Conditional Approval Different From Approval?

-- The underwriter is unable to verify the data provided by the client
+- The underwriter is unable to verify the data provided by the client.

-- The home the client is trying to purchase has an unexpected lien
+- The home the client is trying to purchase has an unexpected lien.

-- The client has a judgment on their record
+- The client has a judgment on their record.

-- The client experienced a decrease in income
+- The client experienced a decrease in income.

-- The client had negative entries on their credit report
+- The client had negative entries on their credit report.

-Your loan may also be denied if any of the additional information you submit doesn’t match up with what the lender was given at the time of initial mortgage approval.
+Your loan may also be denied if any of the additional information you submit doesn’t match up with what the lender was given at the time of the initial mortgage approval.
 If you have a loss of income or buy a new car at the same time you’re trying to get your mortgage, this could throw off your DTI and cause the lender to deny your loan on the basis that it’s now too high.

 ¹Participation in the Verified Approval program is based on an underwriter’s comprehensive analysis of your credit, income, employment status, debt, property, insurance, appraisal and a satisfactory title report/search.
 If new information materially changes the underwriting decision resulting in a denial of your credit request, if the loan fails to close for a reason outside of Rocket Mortgage’s control, or if you no longer want to proceed with the loan, your participation in the program will be discontinued.
 If your eligibility in the program does not change and your mortgage loan does not close, you will receive $1,000.
 This offer does not apply to new purchase loans submitted to Rocket Mortgage through a mortgage broker.
 Additional conditions or exclusions may apply.
 Verified Approval within 24 hours of receipt of all requested documentation.